antimof/UxPlay/README.txt

     with "`-vd nvh264dec`" (or "nvh264sldec", a new variant which will become "nvh264dec" in GStreamer-1.24).

+-   If the server is "headless" (no attached monitor, renders audio only) use `-vs 0`.

 GStreamer also searches for the best "audiosink"; override its choice with `-as <audiosink>`.
 Choices on Linux include pulsesink, alsasink, pipewiresink, oss4sink; see what is available with